tanny411/Udacity-CVND/30DaysofUdacity.md

 ## Day 17: 18/10/19
 - Completed Lesson 3 RNNs.
 Revised RNN, how its calculations work, backpropagation through time.
 Pracriced the weights update calculation using bptt for a one or more than one rnn stacked layers.

+## Day 18: 19/10/19
+- Completed Lesson 4 LSTMs.
+A great revision on the inner workings of LSTM layers and its various gates.
+A short overview on GRUs.
+Ran a simple parts of speech tagger.
+Learned sequence batching for RNNs.
+Completed a character level sequence generator.
+Quite an exercise on various aspects of using lstm in an architecture!